 Skeleton Warriors's biggest failing was the complete invincibility of its antiheroes.

 The 1967 Hanna-Barbera series Shazzan featured an all-powerful Genie as its title character; the writers professed difficulty with the series, because Shazzan was so powerful that they couldn't think up any difficulties for him to face.

 In one episode, Nancy was trapped in The Underworld and Shazzan couldn't just teleport her back.
 In another, the kids were trapped behind a forcefield that Shazzan couldn't affect.
 That was about it.

-Lampshaded — or should it be Mirrored Disco Balled? — in Batman The Brave And The Bold with the Ear Worm "Drives Us Bats", in which the Music Meister —and eventually the entire DC Universe — expresses hilariously the frustrations of dealing with the omnipotent god-dammed Batman.
+Lampshaded — or should it be Mirrored Disco Balled? — in Batman: The Brave and the Bold with the Ear Worm "Drives Us Bats", in which the Music Meister —and eventually the DC Universe — expresses hilariously the frustrations of dealing with the omnipotent god-dammed Batman.

 Your sympathy is supposed to lie with Wile E. Coyote.
 The thing of it is, he could stop the pain at any time by not chasing the Roadrunner.

 Tom occasionally got a victory over Jerry (especially in later shorts), often when the mouse started their Escalating War without provocation.
 Add to that as often as Jerry won, he was still vulnerable to Amusing Injuries, albeit not nearly as often as Tom.